How It Works

 Done

 Completed features are archived in done.
-They can serve as dependencies for other features and remain as documentation of delivered functionality.
+This is a terminal state — no further transitions are allowed.
+Done features can serve as dependencies for other features and remain as documentation of delivered functionality.

 Validation Rules